unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 console.log(markdownFile.toString())
 ```

-Or we could want on all links which are not HTTPS:
+Or we could warn each time we find a link which has a URL that does not use HTTPS:

 ```ts
 import remark from 'remark'